9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

-This post is an insider guide to Isabela Island Galapagos where you will find out about all the things you can do where to stay and to eat in detail.
+This post is an insider guide to Isabela Island, Galapagos, where you will find out about all the things you can do, where to stay, and where to eat in detail.

-For the general entry requirement and general information on the Galapagos Island, please read my essential guide on the Galapagos islands Vacations.
+For the general entry requirement and general information on the Galapagos Islands, please read my essential guide on the Galapagos Islands vacations.

 Isabela Island Galapagos Highlights (Isla Isabela)

-Isabela Island is the biggest island of the Galapagos in extension, but the village is very tiny and laid back with only 3000 inhabitants.
+Isabela Island is the biggest island of the Galapagos in terms of extension, but the village is very tiny and laid back, with only 3000 inhabitants.

-The other highlight of Isabela Island is a colony of penguins located on the rock formation right in front of Villamil, reachable either by boat or kayak, as I will explain better here below.
+The other highlight of Isabela Island is a colony of penguins located on the rock formation right in front of Villamil, reachable either by boat or kayak, as I will explain below.

 I believe this is one of the things that makes Isabela Island one of the best Galapagos islands to travel to with kids.
 They will love hanging out on the beach surrounded by iguanas and sea lions.

-They also demand to occupy all the benches that were probably supposed to be used by tourists to enjoy some shade and hang out by the beach.
+They also demand to occupy all the benches that were probably intended for tourists to enjoy some shade and hang out by the beach.

 Nothing like that.
 The sea lions decided that those are their benches and they would through away anything that they find on their way.
 I know for a fact as I saw one of them throwing my stuff away in order to make room for his nap.
 I couldn’t stop laughing.